Firstly, make sure that you have a hamster first aid kit available at all times. Click here to check out the hamster first aid kit.

 A hamster's abscess may be drained by a vet that treats hamsters.
 After the abscess is left to drain, it should be then be cleaned twice daily with a good antiseptic such as Tamodine (Vetark Professional).
 Care must be taken after to make sure that re-occurence does not take place.

-The most common signs of hamster moles are due to old age.
+The most common reason for a hamster developing a mole or two is due to old age.

 When a hamster is older than 1 year, it's natural that some changes in the hamster's body take place and thus a mole may appear.

 Hamsters are most comfortable at temperatures between 65°F / 18°C and 80°F / 26°C. Sudden temperature drops may lead to hibernation.
-A hibernating hamster will seem to be dead.
-If you look closely, you will see its whiskers move slowly from breathing.
-To prevent hibernation make sure that the hamster’s cage is out of draughts.
+A hibernating hamster look dead, but if you look closely, you will see its whiskers move slowly from breathing.
+To prevent hamster hibernation, make sure that the hamster’s cage is out of draughts.

 If your hamster goes into hibernation you have to get it warm.
-Place the hamster on a reptile heating pad which can be placed under the tank since these are safe and self-regulating.
+Place the hamster on a reptile heating pad which can be placed under the tank.
+These are safe and self-regulating.
 You can also put the hamster on a covered water bottle (which you should place in the cage so that the hamster won’t escape if it recovers) at around 86°F / 30°C for a few hours.

 Rub the hamster softly, but with friction.
 This will help the hamster to wake up.
 You will have to bottle feed the hamster with some water and sugar.
-Amounts should be: one teaspoon of sugar to one cup of water.
-After some time the hamster will start to shiver but this is very normal and means that it is feeling better.
-When the hamster wakes up, you can give it some soft food or baby food for approximately three days.
+The amounts should be: one teaspoon of sugar to one cup of water.
+After some time, the hamster will start to shiver but this is very normal and it means that the hamster is feeling better.
+When the hamster wakes up, you may give it some soft food or baby food for approximately three days.
 You can give the hamster some Carb-v (Carbo Vegetabilis), which is a vegetable charcoal prepared from selected birch or beech wood.